What is a member?

 Yes!
 We can certify your hours with an e-certificate and we can also provide the Presidential Volunteer Service Award (PVSA) if you are eligible.
 If you need to get your hours certified, check out Volunteer Hours.

-It is the responsibility of each individual teacher to record their own hours.
+It is the responsibility of each individual member to record their own hours.
 Hours cannot be certified without proof in the form of those records.

 What counts as volunteer hours earned for Code 4 Tomorrow?